monkeytypegame/monkeytype/CONTRIBUTING.md

 - Verify quotes added aren't duplicates of any already present
 - Verify the `length` property is correct (length of the text in characters)
 - Verify the `id` property is incremented correctly
+- Please do not add extremely short quotes (less than 60 characters)

 ## Questions